pixel

 Religious and Cultural Differences

-Extreme differences in religious beliefs or cultural practices, which make marital life insupportable, can be a basis for some divorce cases.
+Severe differences in religious beliefs or cultural practices, when these make marital life insupportable, can be a basis for divorce in some cases.
+Consulting a divorce lawyer can help you assess if this ground applies to your situation and what steps to take next.

 Financial Neglect